MilovdZee/LEDCircleClock/README.md

 # Hardware
 - esp8266 / NodeMCU
 - DC-DC converter if you like to accept multiple input voltages.
-The LED ring contains 241 LEDs and can consume up to 3.5 Amps
+The LED ring contains 241 LEDs and can consume up to 3.5 Amps.
+An XL4015 version sound like capable of handling this.
 - LED ring.
 Search aliexpress for "241 led ring".
 The diameter is 170mm.

 ## Schematics